Table of Contents

 Different types of annuities can help meet different needs.
-If you want income from an annuity right away, you might consider purchasing an immediate annuity.
-But if you are planning for your future and want to receive that income later, then a deferred annuity can help with that.
+If you want income from an annuity right away, consider purchasing an immediate annuity.
+If you are planning for your future and want to receive that income later, then a deferred annuity can help with that.

 With deferred annuities, you can receive a lump sum or an income stream at retirement or at another time when funds are needed.
 Such annuities are designed for long-term use, so they are suited for retirement or long-term growth.
 For example, someone who is 50 years old might purchase a deferred annuity with the intention of receiving income at the age of 65 or even at 80.
 The greater the length of time between your annuity purchase and the payout, the more time the value will have to potentially grow.
 Annuity growth is not always guaranteed, depending on the type of deferred annuity you purchase.